bokristoffersson/flux-traefik-demo/README.md

 - Helm [Installing Helm](https://helm.sh/docs/intro/install/)
 - Flux CLI [Install the Flux CLI](https://fluxcd.io/flux/installation/)

+If running on Windows it is recommended to use WSL [Install WSL on Windows](https://learn.microsoft.com/en-us/windows/wsl/install)

 ## Demo 1 - Run image on kubernetes cluster using kubectl
 Create a local cluster using k3d
 ```